MurmurationsNetwork/MurmurationsServices/docs/testing/load-testing.md

 - **60 Read Requests Per Second:** You have two configuration options:
   1. Use 6 index servers, each with 256Mi memory and 256m CPU.
   2. Use 2 index servers, each with 1024Mi memory and 1024m CPU.

+You can also review this [GitHub issue](https://github.com/MurmurationsNetwork/MurmurationsServices/issues/780) for further context.